tm-LBenson/AWS-Slides/_posts/2024-1-5-section-2-lesson-6.md

 - **Initial State**: If versioning is enabled on a bucket that already contains objects, those objects are given the version ID "null" until they are updated post-versioning activation.
 - **Suspending Versioning**: You can suspend versioning on a bucket, but this does not delete existing versions.
 It simply stops versioning new objects or changes.
 All previous versions before the suspension are still stored and accessible.
 - **Permanent Deletion**: To permanently delete an object, you must specify its version ID in a delete request.
-Without specifying the version ID, the delete action will simply insert a delete marker, which can be removed to restore the object.
+Without specifying the, the delete action will simply insert a delete marker, which can be removed to restore the object.
 <!-- pagebreak -->

 #### Managing Object Versions